-5^ .
-Estimate the maximum torque that a bicyclist can deliver to the pedals.
+5. Estimate the maximum torque that a bicyclist can deliver to the pedals.
 Assume that her inertia is 60 kg, that she is not wearing toe clips, and that she does not pull up very hard on the handlebars while she pushes down on the pedals.
+(Thus, the wearing toe clips, and that she does not pull up very hard on the handlebars while she pushes down on the pedals.
 (Thus, the largest force she exerts equals her weight.)
 Also assume that the crank length (from axle to pedal) is 0.15 m.
 (Hint: this should be very easy.)

-6. Optional/extra-credit.
+6XC.
 The top end of a 5.0 m board rests against a smooth wall (shown at right), and the bottom end makes an angle of 37° with the floor.
 If the board has a mass of 10.0 kg, what are (a) the normal force exerted by the floor on the board and (b) the normal force exerted by the wall on the board? (c) Include as part of your solution an EFBD for the board.

-7. Optional/extra-credit.
+7XC.
 Dragster drivers have to avoid supplying too much power to the vehicle because too much power causes the front end to rise in a "wheelie," compromising steering control. (a) Why does this happen?
 Your explanation should include an extended free-body diagram to indicate the relevant forces and torques. (b) What benefit would come from having front-wheel drive in a dragster?
 What penalty?
 (Normally a drag-race car would have rear-wheel drive.)
 [One unconventional way to solve this problem, using the methods of statics, is to draw the "inertial pseudoforce" corresponding to the car's forward acceleration \vec{a} as a backward-facing arrow, $-m\vec{a}$, whose line of action passes through the car's CoM.
 Or more conventionally, you can use the car's CoM as your pivot for evaluating moments (torques).]